 Green Bay Packers vs. Seattle Seahawks

-I like to think people who live in Wisconsin wear those cheese heads year-round, but that’s only in a perfect world.
-Either way, fans will certainly be wearing them this Sunday, and you can expect to see this ultra-awkward celebration a lot now that Jordy Nelson is back in the mix.
-Let’s be honest, Aaron Rodgers could take a group of Boy Scouts to the playoffs, but the return of Nelson is just icing on the cake.
-The Seattle defense is a formidable foe though, especially since adding Pro Bowl defensive tackle Sheldon Richardson, but you’d be foolish to bet against Rodgers and the gang in Lambeau Field.
+I like to think people who live in Wisconsin wear those cheese heads all year, but that’s only in a perfect world.
+Either way, fans will certainly be wearing them this Sunday in Lambeau Field.
+Let’s be honest, Aaron Rodgers could take a group of Boy Scouts to the playoffs, but the return of his best friend forever, Jordy Nelson, is just icing on the cake.
+The Seattle defense is a formidable foe, though, especially since adding Pro Bowl defensive tackle Sheldon Richardson, but you’d be foolish to bet against Rodgers and the gang at home.

 Prediction: Green Bay 28, Seattle 21